This article was last updated on March 6, 2025, to include security risks in AI app generators and upgrade explanations for better understanding.

 Vercel v0 Alternatives: Lovable, Bolt, and Replit

-- Bolt: It's all about speed.
-Bolt is great for quickly generating the basic structure of your app, letting you jump right into customization and tweaking.
+- Bolt: Everything speed.
+Bolt is great for getting the overall structure of your app up and running quickly so you can go headfirst into customizing and fine-tuning.

 Each of these alternatives brings something unique to the table whether it's ease of use, speed, or flexibility, you can find the right fit depending on your needs.